-- satisfactorily complete Years 9 and 10 and have gained the Record of School Achievement or such other qualifications as the NSW Education Standard Authority (NESA) considers satisfactory; - have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college of TAFE; - have completed HSC: All My Own Work (or its equivalent) before you submit any work for Year 11 or HSC courses; - have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate; and - sit for and make a serious attempt at the requisite Higher School Certificate examinations.
+- Satisfactorily complete Years 9 and 10 and have gained the Record of School Achievement or such other qualifications as the NSW Education Standard Authority (NESA) considers satisfactory. - Have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college of TAFE. - Have completed HSC: All My Own Work (or its equivalent) before you submit any work for Year 11 or HSC courses. - Have demonstrated a minimum standard of literacy and numeracy. - Have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate. - Sit for and make a serious attempt at the requisite Higher School Certificate examinations.